xttrust/Tech-Master-Quiz/README.md

 ## Wireframes

-For wireframing to vissually structuire and play the layout and design of the website I have selected [Balsamic](https://balsamiq.com/wireframes/ "Balsamic"). aiming to provide a user-friendly experience and maintain design consistency across different devices.
+Wireframes were created using [Balsamic](https://balsamiq.com/wireframes/ "Balsamic") for visual structuring and layout planning, maintaining design consistency across devices.

 The wireframes are below: